haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/2.scripts/1.commands/en.md

 * `Time (Frames)`: The time in frames that the BG's palette will take to switch to transition to the effect palette
 * `Unknown`: This clearly does things when looking at the assembly/decomp, but I don't know what it's doing precisely

+Changes the color of currently displayed UI elements using a specified filter.

 ## `PIN_MNL`
 **Parameters**: